Thiritin/kimai-streamcontroller-action/README.md

    - **Switch projects**: Press any other configured button to automatically stop current tracking and start the new one

 **Visual Feedback:**
-- ⏸️ stop icon indicates active time tracking
+- Stop icon indicates active time tracking
 - HH:MM elapsed time display in top line
 - Only the button with matching project/activity shows running state
 - Brief green/red backgrounds indicate success/error